-The interim upgrade to AMP3 - divided rural highway standard would be undertaken from Pollard Lane to The Majors Road / Main Divide Road, Ararat.
-The ultimate upgrade to AMP1 - freeway standard would be undertaken from The Majors Road / Main Divide Road, Ararat to Gilchrist Road, Stawell.
+The interim upgrade to AMP3 - divided rural highway - standard would be undertaken from just west of McKinnon Lane, Beaufort to Heath Street, Ararat.
+The ultimate upgrade to AMP1 - freeway standard would also be undertaken from just west of McKinnon Lane, Beaufort to Warrayatkin Road.
+However, the last length from Warrayatkin Road to Heath Street, Ararat would remain as AMP3 - divided rural highway standard with direct access to the highway.

-The alignment and geometry of the proposed carriageways would be the same for both the interim and ultimate upgrade.
-The works required for the ultimate upgrade would therefore be primarily associated with changes the intersections and construction of service roads, (Refer Table 6-1).
+The alignment and geometry of the proposed carriageways would be the same for the interim and ultimate upgrades.
+The ultimate upgrade works would therefore be primarily associated with changes the intersections and construction of service roads, as outlined in Table 6-1.